 [Step 7] Bring Yourself Back Up With Handles Slowly

-Come back up as slowly as you inverted, making sure to give your body time to adjust and the blood flow to slowly change.
+Come back up as slowly as you inverted, making sure to give your body time to adjust and the blood flow to change slowly.
 This will make sure that a sudden rush of blood doesn’t make you dizzy.

 Use the handles to restrict the speed and slowly bend your knees when you are returning to an upright position.
 Do not release the footrests until you feel steady enough to walk.
 You might be surprised at how uneasy your footing is when you get off the inversion table.